Canal+ S.A.: Asia-Pacific

 In May 2009, K+ founded by Canal+ and VTV was launched.
-K+ brings national level satellite TV service and OTT service to Vietnamese households, offering five premium and exclusive channels, up to 170 SD channels and HD channels across genres: sports, movies, general entertainment, news, music, and documentaries.
+K+ brings national level satellite TV service and OTT service to Vietnamese households, offering five premium and exclusive channels, up to 170 SD channels and HD channels across genres: sports (including the Premier League), movies, general entertainment, news, music, and documentaries.
+K+ ceased its activities on January 1st, 2026.

 Canal+ Myanmar, originally launched by Forever Group as 4TV in 2006, became a joint venture with Canal+ Group in 2017.
 Canal+ has been operating in Myanmar in collaboration with Forever since 2018.

 In June 2023, Canal+ partnered with PCCW to expand the streaming service Viu, which serves Asia and the Middle East, and in February 2024, Canal+ increased its stake in Viu to 30%.
 Also in 2023, CANAL+ also partnered with the Onati group to broadcast its content in Polynesia.

 French Overseas Territories

 Canal+ Group has 800,000 subscribers in the French Overseas Territories, with Canal+ International's subsidiaries operating in the Caribbean (Antilles, French Guiana, and Haiti); the Indian Ocean (Réunion, Mayotte, and Mauritius) and the Pacific (New Caledonia, Wallis and Futuna, and French Polynesia).